digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage_gcp.rst

 The end result is a new participant node with its keys stored and managed by a KMS connected to a domain that is able to communicate using the appropriate key schemes.

-You need to follow the same steps if you wish to migrate a node back to using a non-KMS provider.
+You need to follow the same steps if you wish to migrate a node back to using a `non-KMS` provider.

 .. _manual-gcp-kms-key-rotation:

 Manual KMS key rotation
 -----------------------

-Canton keys can still be manually rotated even if they are externally stored in a KMS.
+Canton keys can still be manually rotated even if they are externally stored in a GCP KMS.
-To do that we can use the same :ref:`standard rotate key commands <rotating-canton-keys>` or, if we already have a pre-generated KMS key to rotate to, run the following command:
+To do that we can use the same :ref:`standard rotate key commands <rotating-canton-keys>` or, if we already have a pre-generated GCP KMS key to rotate to, run the following command:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/security/kms/RotateKmsKeyIntegrationTest.scala
    :language: scala